Click here for a printable PDF version of the self-guided tour: sfds Welcome Flyer 2021

 Our parish was founded in 1890, and the church, with its colorful Guastavino tile dome, has been a neighborhood landmark since 1911.
 Early parishioners were Irish and German immigrants, and in its history, our parish has been the seat of three Bishops.

-The Vietnamese community became a part of the parish in 1975.
+The Vietnamese community became a part of the parish in 1975 and left in 2018.
 In 2007 we combined with Most Blessed Sacrament Church (formerly located at 56th and Chester).
-A Hispanic community joined us in 2013.
+A Hispanic community joined us from 2013 to 2021.

 Music is an important part of our worship: the 10:15 Sunday Mass features a traditional choir open to all who “share an interest in the performance of quality sacred and liturgical music”